CHANDRAKANTH09/Military-tank-detection/README.md

 To filter a custom selection of classes all you need to do is comment out line 159 and uncomment out line 162 of [object_tracker.py](https://github.com/theAIGuysCode/yolov4-deepsort/blob/master/object_tracker.py) Within the list ``allowed_classes`` just add whichever classes you want the tracker to track.
 The classes can be any of the 80 that the model is trained on, see which classes you can track in the file [data/classes/coco.names](https://github.com/theAIGuysCode/yolov4-deepsort/blob/master/data/classes/coco.names)

 ### Deep Sort:
-DeepSORT can be defined as the tracking algorithm which tracks objects not only based on the velocity and motion of the object but also the appearance of the object.
+DeepSORT can be defined as the tracking algorithm which tracks objects not only based on the velocity and motion of the object but also the appearance of the object.The network is trained on a large-scale person re-identification dataset making it suitable for tracking context.
+To train the deep association metric model in the DeepSORT cosine metric learning approach is used.
+According to DeepSORT’s paper, “The cosine distance considers appearance information that is particularly useful to recover identities after long-term occlusions when motion is less discriminative.”
+That means cosine distance is a metric that helps the model recover identities in case of long-term occlusion and motion estimation also fails.
+Using these simple things can make the tracker even more powerful and accurate.
 ![deepsort](https://user-images.githubusercontent.com/95843188/220253013-b9d3e35a-e2ca-40ad-9ccc-7cb4c320f629.jpg)